PCu1106/muGo-Compiler/README.md

 Implement lexical analyzer (scanner) by Lex and syntax analyzer (parser) by Yacc.

-Also, check semantic correctness by implementing symbol table.
+Also, ensured semantic correctness by implementing a symbol table.

-Output the jasmin assembly instructions, and test by Java Virtual Machine (JVM)
+Generated Jasmin assembly instructions and tested the compiler on the Java Virtual Machine.

 ## Environment